galpt/dnscrypt-cake/README.md

 ![Workflow](https://github.com/galpt/dnscrypt-cake/blob/main/img/dnscrypt-cake.jpg)

-1. When a latency increase is detected, `dnscrypt-cake` will try to check if the DNS latency is in the range of 100ms - 1000ms or not.
+1. When a latency increase is detected, `dnscrypt-cake` will try to check if the DNS latency is in the range of 30ms - 1000ms or not.
-If yes, then use that as CAKE's `rtt`, if not then use `rtt 100ms` if it's less than 100ms, and `rtt 1000ms` if it's more than 1000ms.
+If yes, then use that as CAKE's `rtt`, if not then use `rtt 30ms` if it's less than 100ms, and `rtt 1000ms` if it's more than 1000ms.
-2. `dnscrypt-cake` will then reduce CAKE's `bandwidth` to 10% from the specified `maxDL` and `maxUL`.
+2. `dnscrypt-cake` will then reduce CAKE's `bandwidth` by 50%.
 3. The `cake()` function will try to handle `bandwidth` and `rtt` automatically over time.

 * * *